passionate about good food

 Borders venison and juniper, served with hand cut red rooster chips, salad

-stuffed with Melrose blackpudding, hand cut red rooster chips, salad, choice of mayo
+Melrose blackpudding, wrapped in Martins bacon, Melrose blackpudding, hand made red rooster chips, salad, mayo

 Extra Roger’s Soda Bread